 The Solent freeport proposal is one of the biggest opportunities for port-based growth in the UK.
-The Freeport will help create c.52,500 jobs across the UK and generate £3.6bn in GVA, including over 26,000 jobs and £2bn GVA directly to the local economy4.
+The Freeport will help create c.52,500 jobs across the UK and generate £3.6bn in GVA, including over 26,000 jobs and £2bn GVA directly to the local economy.

 Already, Southampton is the sixth biggest port in the UK by tonnage of freight moved, and the third biggest for trade outside of the EU.
 It also handles 83% of all of international cruise passengers visiting the UK.
-Portsmouth has the third highest number of passengers for short sea journeys in the UK, with connections to France, Spain, the Channel Islands, and the Isle of Wight.
-The ports lie just 20 nautical miles from the world's busiest shipping route from Shanghai to Rotterdam, putting it in the strongest position to support the Government's Global Britain ambitions.
+Portsmouth has the third highest number of passengers for short sea

 However, there are many undeveloped/ underdeveloped sites along the Solent where the high costs of remediation have prevented areas coming forward.
 These need initial investment to reduce the barrier to development.
 A broad spatial framework is needed to help guide investment in a range of strategic sites.
 This needs to complement existing activity, and may involve marketing of the opportunity, aligning R&D funds, and adding additional capacity.
 We also need to be able to integrate major transport priorities to improve accessibility, including the A326.
+By securing funding and integrating investment, a County Deal could maximise this opportunity by connecting up the ports, creating new industrial space, and improving logistics connections into the UK to allow Pan-Hampshire to fulfil its role as England's Gateway to Global Britain.
+This will also support the competitiveness of our mature clusters and supply chains in maritime and aerospace.